deltachat/interface/uri-schemes.md

 - `http://` & `https://` - to make the qr code scanner more complete and allow users to scan common qr codes.

-## Registered Handelers per Platform
+## Registered Handlers per Platform

 List of which schemes the app is registered to handle in the OS.
 When an scheme is reqistered as a handler